B.Sc: St. Xavier’s College (1995-1998), Tirunelveli, India; M.Sc., The American College (1999-2001), Ph.D.: National Chemical Laboratory, Pune, India

 Cardiff Catalysis Institute, Cardiff University

-The best thing about being a scientist is to think differently.
+Favourite thing to do in science The best thing about being a scientist is to think differently.
 We try to understand how things work and how to tune the things to suit our needs.
 Specifically i am interested in designing materials (catalysts) that could convert renewable waste materials to useful compounds.

 In 2008, total worldwide energy consumption was 474 EJ (1 EJ = 1018 J) and roughly 85% of this energy comes from fossil fuels.
 Similarly almost all the bulk chemicals we use come everyday come from fossil fuel based feedstock (petrochemicals).
 Currently our planet houses nearly 6 billion people and this number will increase to 9.6 billion by 2050.
 Besides growing population, economies of the countries with large population like China and India are growing rapidly.
 Consequently, there will be a huge increase in the demand for energy and chemicals in future.
 On the other side, it has been estimated that the production of crude oil will reach a maximum by ~ 2030.
 Large CO2 emissions, as a consequence of the burning of fossil fuels, have resulted in climate changes.
 Because of these scenarios, there is a pressing need to find alternative feedstock for the production of chemicals and fuels that is clean and most importantly renewable.
 Though the recent discovery of shale-gas has been widely reported as an alternative feedstock to crude oil it is not truly renewable.